 Although checking the owner of domain names and IP addresses often turns out to be one of the dullest experiences for a website admin (thanks to the reasons behind checking) there are mobile apps that make this a quick and relatively painless task.

 Checking the status of your web server, meanwhile, can enable you explain the reasons behind (or even prepare for) slow performance.
-Android users should install the free Server Status while Pingdom for iOS devices is particularly useful (although it requires a Pingdom account).
+Android users should install the free Server Status [No Longer Available] while Pingdom for iOS devices is particularly useful (although it requires a Pingdom account).

 Use the Browser!